the-ogre/LLM-ChatbotONOnThusSpakeZarathustra/README.md

-# LLM-QAwithLangChainonThusSpakeZarathustra
+# LLM - Chatbot on Thus Spake Zarathustra

-This repo is a question answering system that answers questions based on Nietzsche's Thus Spake Zarathustra.
+This repo is a Chatbot code that answers questions based on Nietzsche's Thus Spake Zarathustra.

 <response>